Shipping Perishable

 10. Telematics for Cold Chain Monitoring

-Telematics technology allows fleet managers to better control their cold chain fleets by providing continual data on the specific temperatures of refrigerated cargo.
-Generally, from refrigerated warehousing to intermodal storage, pharma shipping chains need a detailed history of temperature conditions.
+Telematics technology and temperature monitoring systems allows fleet managers to better control their cold chain fleets by providing continual data on the specific temperatures of refrigerated cargo.
+Generally, from refrigerated warehousing to intermodal storage, pharma shipping chains need a detailed history of temperature conditions for cold chain validation.

 The shipment of temperature-sensitive pharma products is highly challenging, as businesses involved in the service must establish quality risk management mechanisms to achieve the goals of patient safety, without apprehension of drug regulatory measures.